evanbaldonado/github-pages-jekyll-password-protection/README.md

 Feel free to submit issues/pull requests!

 ## Contact
-You can submit an issue on this repository or contact [password@evanbaldonado.com](mailto:password@evanbaldonado.com) with questions.
+You can [start a discussion](https://github.com/evanbaldonado/github-pages-jekyll-password-protection/discussions) on this repository or contact [password@evanbaldonado.com](mailto:password@evanbaldonado.com) with questions.
 The [PageCrypt repository](https://github.com/Greenheart/pagecrypt) also has additional information about the encryption process itself.